lab-antwerp-1/aviv-soc-wordlist/planning/backlog.md

 - [ ] _there is css styling to the different page elements_

+> as a user/developer i can see the code for the page

+- [ ] _there is a link to the github repo in the footer_

 ## Could have's

 > As a user I can be sure my list only includes English words